 A handy News page regularly alerts users to new servers, app updates, service issues and more.
 That could save you lots of hassle all on its own if you see your current problem is some known system outage, and that you don't have to spend time contacting support or trying to diagnose it yourself.

-Private Internet Access isn't perfect, but it scores in many key areas: this VPN runs on almost anything, is easy to use, crammed with advanced features, and offers decent WireGuard performance for a very fair price.
+Private Internet Access isn't perfect, but it scores in many key areas: this VPN runs on almost anything, is easy to use, crammed with advanced features, and offers (mostly) decent speeds for a very low price.
 Go take a look.

 - Also check out our complete list of the best VPN services